davilayang/learning-resources/gen-ai/Generatative-AI-for-Beginners.md

   - Store data in a vector database, then retrieve it and include in the prompt to LLM
 - Fine-tuned model
   - Further train the model on data (of expected response) to ensure proper response

+## Prompt Engineering

+### Best Practices

+- Evaluate the latest model
+- Separate instructions and context
+  - E.g. using delimiter like "`" to distinguish the context
+- Be specific and clear
+  - Create your own reusable templates
+  - Give details about the desired outcome, e.g. length, style, format ...etc
+- Be descriptive with examples
+  - I.e. "Show and Tell" approach
+  - Try Zero-shot, then "Few-shot"...etc
+- Use cues to jumpstart completions
+  - At the end of your context, provide a few leading words/phrases to the expected outcome
+- Double down to emphasize
+  - Give instructions before and after the context, this might emphasize the ideas to LLM
+- Order of information matter, i.e. "Recency Effect"
+- Give the model an "Out" option
+  - I.e. try to limit it response so that it does not fabricate statements
+  - E.g. just say "I don't know"
+- Consider "step to step" solution

+### From Personal Experiences

+- When there's a role in real-life, try start with "Act as ..."
+- ..